sasideepbillakurthi/bdd100k-object-detection-analysis/REPORT.md

 ---

-### 5.9 Potential Improvements

-Based on the evaluation results, several improvements could enhance model performance.
+## 6. Limitations and Future Work

+Due to limited computational resources and time constraints, several potential improvements were not explored in this project.
+If additional time and resources were available, the following enhancements could be investigated to improve model performance.

-#### Longer Training
+### 6.1 Longer Training

-The model was trained for only **one epoch**, so additional training epochs would likely improve detection accuracy significantly.
+The model was trained for only **one epoch on a subset of the dataset** due to limited GPU availability.
+Training the model for more epochs on the **full dataset** would likely improve detection accuracy and reduce missed detections.

-#### Improved Small Object Detection

-Possible improvements include:

-- higher input resolution
-- additional pyramid levels in FPN
-- multi-scale training strategies.

-#### Address Class Imbalance

-Class imbalance could be mitigated using:

-- focal loss
-- class-balanced sampling
-- targeted data augmentation.
+Longer training schedules typically allow the model to learn stronger feature representations and improve generalization.

 ---

+### 6.2 Hyperparameter Tuning

+The training pipeline currently uses standard hyperparameters for Faster R-CNN.
+Additional experimentation could include:

+- learning rate scheduling strategies
+- different optimizer configurations
+- batch size adjustments
+- improved anchor configurations

+Careful hyperparameter tuning often leads to measurable improvements in detection performance.

+---

+### 6.3 Improved Small Object Detection

+Dataset analysis showed that many objects in the BDD100K dataset are **small**, particularly traffic lights and traffic signs.

+Potential improvements include:

+- increasing input image resolution
+- adding additional feature pyramid levels
+- applying multi-scale training strategies

+These techniques can improve detection performance for small objects.

+---

+### 6.4 Data Augmentation

+Data augmentation techniques could be applied to increase training diversity, such as:

+- random scaling
+- brightness and contrast variations
+- horizontal flipping
+- weather simulation

+Augmentation can help the model generalize better to diverse driving conditions.

+---

+### 6.5 Additional Architectures

+While this project explored **Faster R-CNN with a Swin Transformer backbone**, other modern object detection architectures could be evaluated, such as:

+- RetinaNet
+- YOLO-based detectors
+- DETR-style transformer detectors

+Comparing multiple architectures would provide deeper insights into how model design influences detection performance on the BDD100K dataset.

+---

+### 6.6 Extended Evaluation

+Future work could also include more extensive evaluation metrics such as:

+- mAP across multiple IoU thresholds (COCO-style evaluation)
+- inference speed analysis
+- robustness evaluation under different weather conditions

+These experiments would provide a more comprehensive understanding of model performance.

+---

-## 5.10 Summary
+## Summary

 The evaluation demonstrates that the implemented detection pipeline successfully trains and evaluates a **Swin Transformer + Faster R-CNN detector** on the BDD100K dataset.